 Federal PLUS Loans

 Federal PLUS Loans are made through the Department of Education.
-Loans cover the cost of attendance minus any other aid receive.
-Borrowers must not have an adverse credit history.
-Students must also complete the FAFSA in order to receive a Federal PLUS Loan.
-For complete information on Federal PLUS Loans, visit studentaid.ed.gov.
+Loans cover the cost of attendance minus any other aid receive, which is reflected in the "Allowance for Addl Borrowing" listed on the financial aid award.
+Borrowers must apply at studentaid.gov and not have an adverse credit history.
+Students must also complete the FAFSA to allow a parent to borrow a Federal PLUS Loan.
+Applications for the upcoming academic year become available in mid-April (e.g. April 2023 for 2023-2024).
+For complete information on Federal PLUS Loans, visit studentaid.gov.

 Federal Direct Parent Loans for Dependent Undergraduate Students (PLUS)

-- Log onto StudentLoans.gov using the parent borrower's FSA ID and password.
+- Log onto Studentaid.gov using the parent borrower's FSA ID and password.

 - Once logged in, choose the Apply for a PLUS Loan link.
-This will complete a new Master Promissory Note (MPN) for the Direct PLUS Loan and start the credit check process.
+This will start the credit check process for all borrowers and will direct new borrowers to complete a Master Promissory Note (MPN).

-- If the credit check is not approved, additional information will be provided so your parent can contact the Direct Loan Serving Center to receive more specific information about the decision.
+- If the credit check is not approved, additional information will be provided so your parent can contact the Direct Loan Servicing Center to receive more specific information about the decision.

 - PLUS Loan approvals must be received 10 days prior to the end of the term.